-(4) The DAH or applicant develops the EWIS ICA using the MSG-3 and the current edition of AC 25-27.
-An STC holder or applicant does not utilize the MSG-3, but can use guidance contained in the current edition of AC 25-27 to develop new or revise EWIS ICA as required for a design change.
+(4) The DAH or applicant develops the EWIS ICA using the MSG-3 and AC 25-27.
+An STC holder or applicant does not utilize the MSG-3, but can use guidance contained in AC 25-27 to develop new or revise EWIS ICA as required for a design change.